cvgoncalves/cvgoncalves/README.md

 I love martial-arts, hiking, traveling and cooking etc. I'm a strong believer in the importance of 💚 ecology, and especially reducing waste at a personal level and local and national political actions.
 I am very passionate abou politics, but I do reign over this passion.
 I'm a big fan of memes, :tv: various TV shows, movies, :video_game: video-games and :game_die: fantasy.
 I still play Gurps with friends.

-### My gear!!

-💻 Personal gear is a custom Desktop, running Windows 10 (for gaming) and a ubuntu server.
-Nowadays I program mostly on VSCode and I use for the longest R-Studio.

 ---